juzraai/ted-xml-model/README.md

 Of course, the structure of the XML and therefore this model **may need some transformation** if you want to work with the data, but this model provides you a kickstart.

-I'm planning to create a model on TED's CODIF data and other resources that one may need in projects related to public procurements.
+I'm also planning to create a model on TED's CODIF data and other resources that one may need in projects related to public procurements.